Contextual Active Model Selection: Related Work

 \paragraph{Stream-based Active learning.} Active learning aims to achieve a target learning performance with fewer training examples \citep{settles2009active}.
 The active learning framework closest to our setting is query-by-committee (QBC) \citep{seung1992query}, in particular under the stream-based setting \citep{loy2012stream,ho2008query}.
 QBC maintains a committee of hypotheses; each committee member votes on the label of an instance, and the instances with the maximal disagreement among the committee are considered the most informative labels.
 Note that existing stream-based QBC algorithms are designed and analyzed assuming i.i.d. data streams.
 In comparison, our work uses a different query strategy as well as a novel model recommendation strategy, which also applies to the adversarial setting.

 \paragraph{Active model selection.} Active model selection captures a broad class of problems where model evaluations are expensive, either due to (1) the cost of evaluating (or ``probing'') a model, or (2) the cost of annotating a training example.
-Existing works under the former setting \citep{madani2012active,cutkosky2021dynamic,shukla2019adaptive,santana2020contextual} often ignore context information and data annotation cost, and only consider \emph{partial} feedback on the models being evaluated/ probed on i.i.d. data.
+Existing works under the former setting \citep{madani2012active,santana2020contextual} {and online setting \citep{cutkosky2021dynamic,shukla2019adaptive}} often ignore context information and data annotation cost, and only consider \emph{partial} feedback on the models being evaluated/ probed on i.i.d. data.
 The goal is to identify the best model with as few model probes as possible.
-This is quite different from our problem setting which considers the full information setting as well as non-negligible data annotation cost.
-For the later, apart from \citet{karimi2021online} as shown in \tabref{tab:alg:characteristics}, most existing works assume a pool-based setting where the learner can choose among the pool of unlabeled data \citep{sugiyama2008batch,madani2012active,sawade2012,sawade2010active,ali2014active,gardner2015bayesian,zhang2014beyond,leite2010active}, and the goal is to identify the best model with a minimal set of labels.
+This is quite different from our problem setting which considers the full information setting as well as non-negligible data annotation cost. { \citep{van2018almost} proposes that the optimal model choice is influenced by the sample size rather than any individual sample feature. \citep{li2020finding} addresses the active model selection problem, however both works do not adopt a stream-based approach.} For the later, apart from \citet{karimi2021online}, {an online contextual-free model selection work}, as shown in \tabref{tab:alg:characteristics}, most existing works assume a pool-based setting where the learner can choose among the pool of unlabeled data \citep{sugiyama2008batch,madani2012active,sawade2012,sawade2010active,ali2014active,gardner2015bayesian,zhang2014beyond,leite2010active}, and the goal is to identify the best model with a minimal set of labels.